Wire (band): 1985 to 1992

 In 1985, the group re-formed as a "beat combo" (a joking reference to early 1960s beat music), with greater use of electronic musical instruments.
-Wire announced that they would perform none of their older material, hiring The Ex-Lion Tamers (a Wire cover band named after a song title from Pink Flag) as their opening act.
-The Ex-Lion Tamers played Wire's older songs, and Wire played their new material.
+Wire announced that they would perform none of their older material, hiring Ex-Lion Tamers (a Wire cover band from Hoboken, New Jersey, named after a song title from Pink Flag) as their opening act for a 1987 U.S. Tour.
+Ex-Lion Tamers played Wire's older songs, and Wire played their new material.

 In June 1988, Wire were part of a lineup that included Orchestral Manoeuvres in the Dark and Thomas Dolby supporting Depeche Mode at the Pasadena Rose Bowl where they played to over 60,000 people.
 In 1989, Wire released IBTABA, a "live" album of mostly reworked versions of songs from The Ideal Copy and A Bell Is a Cup, heavily rearranged, edited, and remixed.
 A new song from the album, "Eardrum Buzz", was released as a single and peaked at number 68 in the UK singles chart.

 Gotobed left the band in 1990, after the release of the album Manscape.
 After his departure, the band dropped one letter from its name, becoming "Wir" (still pronounced "wire"), and released The First Letter in 1991.
 There followed a further period of solo recordings, during which Newman founded the swim ~ label, and later Githead with his wife (ex-Minimal Compact bassist Malka Spigel), while Wire remained an occasional collaboration.
 It was not until 1999 that Wire again became a full-time entity.